Nancy Ann Neudauer, PhD

 Master of Arts in Mathematics, University of Wisconsin

-BBA (Bachelor of Business Administration) double major in Actuarial Science/Risk Management and Insurance, with honors, University of Wisconsin
+BBA (Bachelor of Business Administration) double major in Actuarial Science/Risk Management and Insurance, University of Wisconsin

 Fulbright Award – multi-country grant to Tanzania and Ghana